 The Bottom Line

 It's not always possible to retire early, but if that's your plan, these signs may be indicators that you're on the right track.
-If you have more questions, consider speaking with a financial representative.
+If you have more questions, consider speaking with a financial representative about planning for retirement.